Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Cyber Attacks Detection, Prevention, and Source Localization

 \subsubsection{Frame Acceptance}

 This component is responsible for processing SV frames stored in $B_s$, while continuously monitoring whether the current time is higher than frames’ $F_{exp}$.
-If this condition holds, it implies that no additional SV frames with higher likelihood of legitimacy are expected to be received.
+If this condition holds, it implies that no additional SV frames with the same \texttt{smpCnt} field value and a higher likelihood of legitimacy are expected to be received.
 Thus, the SV frame currently stored in $B_s$ can be accepted, forwarded to the protection scheme for immediate use, and added to $B_a$, which stores the SV frames used for updating the parameters of the EMG PDF.